Skip to contents

 Longitudinal Treatments

 For longitudinal treatments, the weights are the product of the weights estimated at each time point.
-This is not how CBPSCBMSM estimates weights for longitudinal treatments.
+NOTE: the use of npCBPS with longitudinal treatments has not been validated!

 Sampling Weights